-With regard to the suitability of their management body, fintech banks should fulfil the same general criteria as any other bank.
-Therefore, in accordance with the CRD IV and its implementation in the national laws of the participating Member States, members of the management body must have sufficient knowledge, skills and experience to fulfil their functions.
+With regard to the suitability of their management body, fintech banks should fulfil exactly the same general criteria as any other bank.
+Therefore, members of the management body must have sufficient knowledge, skills and experience to fulfil their functions.
 This includes adequate knowledge, skills and practical and theoretical experience in banking and/or financial business.

-In addition, since fintech banks have technology-driven business models, technical knowledge, skills and experience are just as necessary as sufficient banking knowledge, skills and experience to enable the members of the management body to fulfil their tasks.
+Since fintech banks have technology-driven business models, technical knowledge, skills and experience are just as necessary as sufficient banking knowledge, skills and experience to enable the members of the management body to fulfil their tasks.